buddhist-uni/buddhist-uni.github.io/_content/canon/an9.12.md

 ---

 > There are these nine people who, dying with something left over, are exempt from hell, the animal realm, and the ghost realm.

+Sāriputta visits some wanderers, who claim that only perfected ones are free from bad rebirth.
+Sāriputta has no opinion on this, but asks the Buddha, who replies that even stream-enterers are freed from lower rebirths.